We know arts administration is a creative practice, so we work and learn with a studio mindset.

-Management Studio I focuses primarily on systems of organizing culture (for example, organizations, policy and networks) and some of the major issues facing leaders in the arts.
-The projects, readings and discussions reflect the complexity of this activity in different ways.
+Management Studio I focuses primarily on complex intersecting systems of organizing culture (for example, organizations, networks and policy) and strategies for addressing major issues facing leaders in the arts (and beyond).
+Management Studio projects, readings and discussions reflect the complexity of this activity in different ways.
 For example, some projects include multiple partners across the city while others might focus on start-up concepts requiring broad market research, or investigate larger institutional and policy questions such as advancing diversity, equity and inclusion in the arts.
-This core course invites student to think broadly and deeply about frameworks for learning to think politically and strategically about organizing culture.
+This core course invites students to think broadly and deeply about frameworks for learning to think politically and strategically about organizing culture.

-Management Studio II focuses on skill building through workshops in areas such as strategy development, fundraising, data, technology, evaluation, collaboration, project budgets, and communication strategy.
+Management Studio II focuses on skill building through workshops in areas such as strategy and planning, advocacy, policy research/development, accessibility, resource development/fundraising, evaluation, and communication strategy.
 Workshops include guest facilitators with particular areas of expertise, offering students an opportunity to build valuable relationships and leverage knowledge networks.

-Our project partners have included: Chicago Cultural Center; Chicago Cultural Alliance; Homan Square Foundation; Lyric Opera; 3Walls; Chicago Dancemakers Forum; South East Chicago Commission; Hyde Park Art Center; Art Together; Chicago Architecture Biennial; Experimental Sound Studio; Chicago Artist Coalition; Borderland Collective; Chicago Reuse Exchange; the Highline Network; Chicago Park District; Bosch Corporation and more.
+Our project partners have included: Chicago Cultural Center; Chicago Cultural Alliance; Homan Square Foundation; Lyric Opera; 3Walls; Chicago Dancemakers Forum; South East Chicago Commission; Hyde Park Art Center; Art Together; Chicago Architecture Biennial; Experimental Sound Studio; Chicago Artist Coalition; Borderland Collective; Chicago Reuse Exchange; the Highline Network; Chicago Parks District; Bosch Corporation; and more.